Updated: Jun 26

 But, when you buy a physical copy and it arrives from Amazon or you picked it up at Best Buy or Target you’re more invested into the purchase.
 Yes it’s more costly, but the disc is implanted into your consciousness leading to a greater chance of watching the movie sooner.
 Just the simple task of breaking the plastic shrink wrap on the case puts you into the right mindset.
 Before you know it, the menu screen appears, waiting for you to select PLAY!

-(1) Lord Blackwood's prepares a satanic ritual of a young woman.
+(1) Lord Blackwood prepares a satanic ritual for a young woman.
 (2) Holmes and Watson stop the murder just before Scotland Yard Inspector Lestrade makes the arrest.
 (3) Mrs. Hudson (Geraldine James) the landlady of 221B Baker Street.
 (4) Watson arranged a dinner with his fiancée Mary Morstan (Kelly Reilly) and Holmes, which turns into a disaster.

 So what was Warner’s inevitable driving force for the Sherlock 4K discs unveiling?
 The best guess would be the theatrical arrival of the third installment, penciled in to hit theaters in late 2021.
 Robert Downey Jr. will return as the master sleuth and Jude Law as sidekick Dr. John Watson – that’s if the production can get off the ground with COVID-19 still lurking and causing mayhem.